WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 #### `BlockEditor` props

-You can see that `<BlockEditorProvider>` accepts array of (parsed) block objects as its `value` prop and, when there's a change detected within the editor, calls the `onChange` and/or `onInput` handler prop (passing the new Blocks as a argument).
+You can see that `<BlockEditorProvider>` accepts an array of (parsed) block objects as its `value` prop and, when there's a change detected within the editor, calls the `onChange` and/or `onInput` handler prop (passing the new Blocks as an argument).

 Internally it does this by subscribing to the provided `registry` (via the [`withRegistryProvider` HOC](https://github.com/WordPress/gutenberg/blob/e38dbe958c04d8089695eb686d4f5caff2707505/packages/block-editor/src/components/provider/index.js#L158)), listening to block change events, determining whether the block changing was persistent, and then calling the appropriate `onChange|Input` handler accordingly.

-For the purposes of this simple project these features allow you to:
+For the purposes of this simple project, these features allow you to:

 -   Store the array of current blocks in state as `blocks`.
 -   Update the `blocks` state in memory on `onInput` by calling the hook setter